samizdatco/skia-canvas/README.md

 #### `.pdf`, `.svg`, `.jpg`, and `.png`

 These properties are syntactic sugar for calling the `toBuffer()` method.
-Each returns a Node [`Buffer`][Buffer] object with the contents of the canvas in the given format.
+Each returns a [Promise][Promise] that resolves to a Node [`Buffer`][Buffer] object with the contents of the canvas in the given format.
 If more than one page has been added to the canvas, only the most recent one will be included unless you’ve accessed the `.pdf` property in which case the buffer will contain a multi-page PDF.

 ##### METHODS